 But, since I’m drinking coffee like a fish these days, I found out that I really don’t care about the expiry date.
 The milk is gone in 5 days, max!

-Continuing… when I found out that my second Greenfield milk was almost empty, I made a trip to the supermarket.
+Continuing… when I found out that my second Greenfield milk was almost empty, I made another trip to the supermarket.
 And there I found that glorious white bottle of milk with the blue and white packaging called Hometown Dairy Fresh Milk.
-So, I decided to give it a try and bought that one instead.
+So, I decided to give it a try and bought that one instead of Greenfield.
 I was so excited to try this milk and pour it over my coffee.
-So, when finally the Greenfield was finished, I immediately used the Hometown milk for my coffee, and it was so much better!
+So, when the Greenfield was finally finished, I immediately used the Hometown milk for my coffee.
+As it turned out, it was so much better!

 Despite what I said earlier about the milk was thinner and lighter, I found that this milk is utterly perfect for my coffee.
 Back in Amsterdam, the milk sometimes made me leave the coffee unfinished because of its rich and creamy texture, while this Hometown milk… well!
 Let’s just say I made two cups of coffee now instead of one!
 That’s how good this combo is!
 Taste wise, of course, Dutch milk wins.
 There is no doubt about it, at least for me personally.
 But, if the caffe latte is at stake, I definitely choose Hometown milk instead of the Dutch’s.
 As I’m writing this post, I have just finished my caffe latte with a gnawing craving of another cup.
 I should definitely reduce my intake of coffee though.
 It makes me sleepy, and I guess it is why I’ve been sleeping a lot more than I should lately. ;))))